uit-cosmo/blobmodel/docs/install.rst

    pip install plasmapy

-If you want the development version you must first clone the repo to your local machine, then install the project in development mode:
+If you want the development version you must first clone the repository to your local machine, then install the project in development mode:

 .. code-block:: bash